ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/evoting-avalanche-dapp/README.md

 > this would ignore all peer dependencies which we do not require, as the
 > conflict is only between `react` and `rimble-ui`.

-Now go to the project root directory, i.e. `avalanche-voting` directory, and run the command `npm start`.
+Now go to the project root directory, the `avalanche-voting` directory, and run the command `npm start`.
 The ReactJS server would start automatically.
 Visit [http://localhost:3000](http://localhost:3000) in a browser to interact with the dapp frontend.